-Sheriff: 1 dead in eastern Missouri; gunman still at large
+Missouri officials: Suspected gunman found dead

-ST. LOUIS (AP) - Authorities say one person is dead in a rural eastern Missouri shooting southwest of St. Louis, and a SWAT team has been called out in an effort to track down the gunman.
+ST. LOUIS (AP) - Authorities say a gunman suspected of killing a woman in rural eastern Missouri has been found dead.

-The St. Louis Post-Dispatch reports that authorities were called before 9 a.m.
-Saturday to private property near the unincorporated community of Cedar Hill for reports of a gunman on the loose.
-Marshak says a house fire also was reported in the area and appears to be related to the shooting.
+St. Louis television station KMOV reports that the man was found dead just before noon Saturday in a wooded area near the site of the shooting.
+Investigators say the man died from a self-inflicted gunshot wound.

-Authorities have asked residents in the area to remain in their homes and to call 911 to report any suspicious activity.
+The man was found after a more than hour-long search by SWAT members following the shooting around 9 a.m. of woman on private property near the unincorporated community of Cedar Hill, just southwest of St. Louis.
+Officials say the woman’s body was found near a burning home.
+Police believe the house fire is related to the shootings.

-The name of the person killed has not been released.
+The names of those killed and other details have not yet been released.

 Copyright © 2019 The Washington Times, LLC.